autometrics-dev/autometrics-rs/examples/opentelemetry-push/README.md

 # Autometrics + OTLP push controller

-This example demonstrates how you can push autometrics via OTLP gRPC protocol to an OTEL-Collector or another compatible solution.
+This example demonstrates how you can push autometrics via OTLP gRPC protocol to the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) or another OTel-compatible solution.

 ## Running the example

 ### Start a basic OTEL-Collector

-You can use the [`otel-collector-config.yml`](./otel-collector-config.yml) file to start an otel-collector container that listen on 0.0.0.0:4317 for incoming otlp-gRPC traffic, and export received metrics to standard output.
+You can use the [`otel-collector-config.yml`](./otel-collector-config.yml) file to start an otel-collector container that listens on 0.0.0.0:4317 for incoming otlp-gRPC traffic, and exports the metrics it receives to stdout.

 Run the following command in a second terminal to start a container in interactive mode: